 - gave you wrong or misleading advice about the action it could take, or

-- did not follow up after a remedial notice was confirmed, so that there was delay in getting necessary work done to a hedge causing you a problem.
+- did not follow up after a remedial notice was confirmed, so there was delay in getting necessary work done to a hedge causing you a problem.

 What happens if the Ombudsman finds that the council was at fault?